Flank/flank-dashboard/metrics/web/docs/features/storybook/01_create_metrics_storybook.md

 - Requires to download the Monarch binary.
 - Requires to install XCode.
 - Does not contain a panel with inputs to change widgets' appearance.
-- Does not support Web as a device target, to test UI components.
+- Does not support Web as a device target to test UI components.
 - Does not have an ability to group widgets by their types (base/common).
-- Don't have a docs tab that supports MDX (or similar) with the documentation about the widget.
+- Does not have a docs tab that supports MDX (or similar) with the documentation about the widget.
-- Require to update a Dart version to 2.12.0 or higher.
+- Requires to update a Dart version to 2.12.0 or higher.
-- It not so popular (have only a few stars on GitHub).
+- It's not so popular (has only a few stars on GitHub).

 3. [Dashbook](https://pub.dev/packages/dashbook)

-The package has a similar principle for isolate and previews the list of widgets.
+Dashbook is a UI development tool for Flutter, it allows showcasing widgets.
+It supports both mobile and web.
+The package has a similar principle for isolating and previewing a list of widgets.

 Pros: